dicai/blog/_posts/2014-12-29-perfect-hashing.md

 title: Perfect Hashing with a 2-Universal Hash Family
 tags:
 - computer science
-summary: Previously, we discussed universal hash families (link).
-In this post, we discuss a method of using a 2-universal hash family along with a Las Vegas algorithm (link) to allow for perfect hashing, where the time required to find an item in a hash table is constant.
+summary: Previously, we discussed universal hash families.
+In this post, we discuss a method of using a 2-universal hash family along with a Las Vegas algorithm to allow for perfect hashing, where the time required to find an item in a hash table is constant.
 ---

-Previously, we discussed universal hash families (link).
+Previously, we discussed [universal hash families](http://www.dianacai.com/blog/2014/09/06/universal-hashes/).
 In this post, we discuss a method of using a 2-universal hash family along with a
-Las Vegas algorithm (link) to allow for perfect hashing, where the time required to find an item in a hash table is constant.
+[Las Vegas algorithm](https://en.wikipedia.org/wiki/Las_Vegas_algorithm) to allow for perfect hashing, where the time required to find an item in a hash table is constant.

 A dictionary is a data structure used to maintain a set $$S$$ under insertion and deletion of elements, or keys, from some universe $$U$$.
 Dictionaries are typically implemented efficiently using hash tables.